 Cost of Hearing Aids

-Fauquier ENT Hearing Aids, LLC operates under a fee-for-service model.
+Fauquier ENT Hearing Aids, LLC who contracts with Hearing Health, LLC for hearing aid staffing and services operates under a fee-for-service model.

 |Appropriate Lifestyle||Good hearing and speech clarity for someone with a relaxed lifestyle who is primarily in calm and low noise listening environments.||Great hearing and speech clarity for someone with an active lifestyle who is in an average variety of listening environments from calm to moderate background noise.||Exceptional hearing and speech clarity for someone with a very active lifestyle who is in an above average variety of listening environments from calm to background noise.
 Excellent sound processing in quiet, noise, TV and music.||Optimal hearing and speech clarity for someone with an extremely active lifestyle who is in an ever changing variety of listening environments throughout the day.
 Ultimate sound processing in quiet, noise, car, phone, wind, TV and music.|